You can’t argue rationally with a devout Muslim. Islam is very long on rhetoric (bluster) but very short on logical reasoning. Why?

 The conservative, antirationalist Ash’arites prevailed in the 11th century and thereafter have constituted the mainstream of Islam.

 Around 1000 AD a majority of Sunni scholars closed the gates of ijtihad – independent critical thought.
 They decreed that in future, all matters would be decided by reference only to established precedents in Islamic law laid down by four imams who founded the four Sunni legal schools – al-Shafi’i (767-820), Abu Hanifa (699-767), Ahmad ibn Hanbal (780-855) and Malik ibn Anas (c.715-796).
-That is why in Islam there is not theology, but rather jurisprudence (fiqh).
+That is why in Sunni Islam there is not theology, but rather jurisprudence (fiqh).
 Critical evaluation, or theology, became and is still regarded as heresy.
+The position is not as rigid in Shia Islam.

 In Christian theology, the “Wesleyan Quadrilateral” posits four sources of Christian doctrine: (1) scripture, (2) church tradition, (3) REASON, and (4) personal experience.
 This concept is totally alien to Islam.

-Some extracts from The Reliance of the Traveller (classic Shafi’i manual of Sharia):
+Some extracts from The Reliance of the Traveller (classic Sunni manual of Sharia):

 “a4.2 As for the basic obligation of Islam, and what relates to tenets of faith, it is adequate for one to believe in everything brought by the Messenger of Allah … and to credit it with absolute conviction free of any doubt. …What befits the common people and vast majority of those learning or possessing Sacred Knowledge is to refrain from discussing the subtleties of scholastic theology, lest corruption difficult to eliminate find its way into their basic religious convictions.
 Rather, it is fitter for them to confine themselves to contentment with the above mentioned absolute certainly.
 Our Imam Shafi’i (Allah Most High have mercy on him) went to the greatest possible lengths in asserting that engaging in scholastic theology is forbidden.